 Your followers are likely quickly scanning through the news feed, and you need to grab their attention.
 You can do that by using clear, easy-to-understand language.

-HubSpot did a study where they compared CTRs from two different tweet types: those with clear, to-the-point copy and those with more ambiguous copy.
+HubSpot did a study where they compared CTRs from two different tweet types: those with clear, to-the-point copy and those with a more ambiguous copy.
 They found that “clearly stated offers received 18% more clicks and 29.8% more retweets than the tweets with a more ambiguous copy.”

 That is a massive increase.
 So, do not forget to make your tweets as clear as possible.